drupal-mentoring/pain-points-of-contribution/README.md

  - Setting up bouncer costs money and it requires technical steps to set it up.
  Although it's easier later once you have set it up but initially it takes time money.

+## How do I use IRC?
+drupal.org/irc
+Note:
+- KG
+- Concern for many of the user is - How do I connect to IRC, what channels should I be in?
+- supposed way to IRC channel for a new person: search for 'start contributing', go to core mentoring page - go to IRC page